matteobolner/metabolomics_missing_data_imputation/README.md

 - `-d, --data`: Input file containing the metabolomics data (required)
 - `-c, --chemical_annotation`: Input file containing the metabolite chemical annotation (required)
 - `-o, --output`: Path to the file where the imputed datasets will be saved in TSV format (required)
+- `-r, --remove_missing_over_threshold`: Percentage of missing values under which metabolites will be discarded.
+For example, `-r 0.3` will discard metabolites with more than 30% of values missing.
+Default value is 0.25.
 - `-t, --imputed_only`: (Optional) Path to save only the imputed values (for testing purposes)
 - `-s, --seed`: Random seed for MICE imputation (default: 42)
 - `-m, --method`: Imputation method for MICE (default: "pmm")